 When companies face financial pressure, the potential for fraudulent behavior is particularly acute.
-Fraud is a particular concern where finance, production, sales and operations managers face pressure to deliver positive results, and companies do not have adequate internal controls in place.
-As the coal industry faces growing regulatory and financial threats to the core of its business model, the pressure to meet targets and prove the industry’s long-term viability may create the temptation for fraud.
+The risk of fraud is high where finance, production, sales and operations managers face pressure to deliver positive results, and companies allow internal controls to erode.
+Data from a recent EY survey shows that, in the oil, gas and mining industry, 43% of employees would engage in fraud to meet financial targets and 35% would engage in fraud to help a business survive a downturn.
+As the coal industry faces growing regulatory and financial threats to the core of its business model, the pressure to meet targets and prove the industry’s long-term viability may tempt some to engage in securities fraud.

 A series of previous settlements highlight the potential for misleading disclosures.
 In 2007, under New York state’s Martin Act, the New York Attorney General subpoenaed the executives of five energy companies with major coal assets, including Peabody Energy, at the time the world’s largest coal company.
 The investigation into Peabody’s disclosures found that the company had violated the Martin Act by misrepresenting the demand for coal to investors and failing to disclose to investors internal projections about potential liabilities related to climate change.
 Peabody, along with the four other companies, Xcel, Dominion, Dynegy, and AES Corporation, settled by entering into an agreement that required the company to provide more information regarding material risks related to climate change.